Skip to main content

 The zoom slider in the bottom right corner of the Colors region changes the size of the color list elements.

-The Colors region contains a handle for changing the width of the “name” column of any color list.
+float-left The Colors region contains a handle for changing the width of the “name” column of any color list.